Amphibolis antarctica

 Amphibolis antarctica is a species of flowering plant in the family Cymodoceaceae.
 It is referred to by the common names wire weed or sea nymph, and is a seagrass found in coastal waters of southern and western Australia.

 Description

-It is a herbaceous perennial up to 80 centimetres high.
+It is a herbaceous perennial up to 80 cm high.
 It has shorter leaves than the other Amphibolis species, A. griffithii.
 Its flowers are green, and appear from September to February.

 Taxonomy

 First published as Ruppia antarctica by Jacques Labillardière in 1807, it has since been moved into numerous genera.
 It was named Caulinia antarctica by Robert Brown in 1810, Posidonia antarctica by C. P. J. Sprengel in 1824, Cymodocea antarctica by C. S. Kunth in 1841, and Phucagrostis antarctica by F. J. Ruprecht in 1852.
 It was finally placed in Amphibolis by Paul Friedrich August Ascherson in 1868, but in 1913 J. M. Black renamed it Pectinella antarctica.
 Since 1977 it is widely accepted as belonging to Amphibolis.